Drug Charges Defense. Santa Barbara & Hermosa Beach.

 Like most other states, in California, drug charges include every step in the "drug trade," including:

-- Transportation of controlled substances for sale is illegal and punishable as a felony in California.
+- Transportation of controlled substances for sale is illegal and punishable as a felony.
 It is also illegal to move a usable amount of a drug for sale any distance.

 - Possession of controlled substance is illegal, whether for personal use or "with the intent to sell."
-Simple possession of up to one ounce of marijuana is legal by persons over 21 years old under Health & Safety Code Section 11357.
+Exception: One ounce or less of marijuana is legal by persons over 21 years old under Health & Safety Code Section 11357.

 - "Under the Influence" means a person's nervous system, brain, or muscles are appreciably affected by a drug.
 Using the proper dose of prescription drugs is a defense to under the influence charges.

 - Driving while impaired by a controlled substance is illegal, even if you have a valid prescription.
 You can be too impaired to drive even if you take the prescribed dosage.

 Drug Charge Punishments

 Punishments for drug charges include up to one year of jail (misdemeanor) and up to 3 years of prison (felony).
 Some crimes involving controlled substances, such as transportation for sale, have a maximum prison sentence of 5 years.

 Punishments also include fines, forfeiture of cash seized by law enforcement, suspension or revocation of driver's license, 3-5 year probation, entering and completing a residential treatment program, and a requirement to participate in clean and sober court.
 Punishments vary depending on the facts of the case.

 Clean and Sober